Kikobeats/tom/README.md

 It sends transactional emails based on templates.

-Under non production scenario, It will be generate a preview of the email sent.
+Under non production scenario, you can use [ethereal](https://ethereal.email/) as transporter and it will be generate a preview of the email sent.

 #### Data Params